 Jelly Ear Facts

-- This highly distinctive variety of fungus most frequently goes by the simple yet descriptive common name of the Jelly Ear.
-Like many species, though, it also bears other, alternate names.
-These include such terms as the Jew’s Ear and the Judas’s Ear.
+- This highly distinctive variety of fungus most frequently goes by the simple yet uncannily descriptive common name of the Jelly Ear.
+Like many species on earth, though, it also bears still other, alternate names.
+These options include such terms as Jew’s Ear and the Judas’s Ear.

-- Its naming took a circuitous path.
-The noted Swedish botanist, Carl Linnaeus recorded the first known description of the mushroom, in 1753.
+- Its naming took a rather circuitous path.
+The eminent Swedish botanist, Carl Linnaeus recorded the first known description of the mushroom, in 1753.
 Later, however, the French botanist Jean Bulliard renamed it.
-It received the name it presently holds in 1822.
+The wonder received the name it presently holds in 1822.

 - The Jelly Ear appears to presently be maintaining a population base that’s both stable and sufficient.
 This fortunate fact further seems to hold true throughout the entirety of its native range.
-The IUCN therefore presently has no listing for it on its Red List.
+The IUCN thus presently has no listing for it on its Red List of Threatened Species.

-- The marvel of Nature nevertheless must be considered as facing at least some threats to its continued existence.
+- The marvel of Nature nevertheless must be considered as facing at least some threats to its continued existence as a species.
 These, though, remain the same most species face.
 Habitat loss certainly qualifies.
-Its greatest threat, however, likely consists of climate change.
+Its greatest threat, however, most likely consists of climate change.

 Related Articles